data-to-insight/dfe-csc-api-data-flows/docs/api_python_deployment.md

 > If you do not want to install Python on servers, you can use the packaged **Windows `.exe`** (see *API Download* and *API PowerShell Deployment* for scheduling patterns).

 ---

+## Log SSD/API support tickets

+ - **Phase1 & Phase 2 LAs/deployment teams should [Log deployment bugs, required changes or running issues via](https://github.com/data-to-insight/dfe-csc-api-data-flows/issues) - the basic/free Github account may be required for this**
+ - **LA colleagues are also encouraged to send the project your [general feedback, or your deployment requirements](https://forms.gle/rHTs5qJn8t6h6tQF8)**

+---